csc-training/geocomputing_course/materials/software.md

 :::{admonition} Modules
 :class: important

-* Puhti is a shared computing environment
+* Supercomputers are shared computing environment with many mutually incompatible tools installed
+* By default only basic Linux tools are available
-* Software is loaded with modules
+* Pre-installed tools are available via modules
-	* Mutually incompatible software
 * One module: single program or group of similar programs
-	* Modules load applications, adjust path settings and set environment variables
+* Usage:
 	* Check documentation for available module names and versions.
+ 	* Load a module(s) -> the system can find the tools provided by the module
+	* Use tools from the loaded module

 Example.
-Loading module for R
+Loading module for GDAL

 ```
-module load r-env
+module load gdal
+gdalinfo /xx/data.tif
 ```

 :::